meghaarajeev/Python-learning-repository-/README.md

 # 🐍What's Python?
 Python is the fastest-growing programming language that is flexible easy to learn, read and use.
 Python can be used in web development, data analysis, artificial intelligence, and more.

-# 🔍Where should I start learning Python from?
-The Python course I'm taking is [Python Backend Web Development Course](https://www.youtube.com/watch?v=jBzwzrDvZ18) by [freeCodeCamp.org](https://www.youtube.com/@freecodecamp).
-You can also start off from there.
-It's completely free and the only thing required is your dedication💪🏿.

 # 📃List of Contents

 1. [Hello World](https://github.com/meghaarajeev/Python-learning-repository-/blob/main/1.Hello%20World.md)